jparchment/IntrotoPy/Errorfix/README.md

 # Good Luck!
 {% spoiler "Hints" %}
-Some common errors are:
+Some common errors are...
-    * spelling
+spelling...
-    * improper variable name (does not follow the rules)
+improper variable name (does not follow the rules)... inconsistent variable names (for example, capitalized in one line of the code, but not in another line...Word is NOT equal to word.)...
-    * capitalization of variables

 {% endspoiler %}